 What is Red Dress Collective?

-Red Dress Collective is a new not-for-profit arts organisation, dedicated to training people to create artistic works by drawing on their own lives and experience.
-Discussions, themes and life stories emerge naturally in our ethically focussed, trauma informed, creative workshops – we don’t push, we create space.
+Red Dress Collective is a not-for-profit arts organisation, offering training and creative support for life story work.
+Discussions, themes & stories emerge naturally in our ethically focussed, trauma informed, creative projects.

-We work with people at all levels of artistic ability, including professionals.
-We aim to facilitate the highest possible quality of artistic production, and to raise the voices of those who may have difficult stories to tell.
-Our creative projects are rooted in the notion that it’s not just telling your story that’s important, but being listened to.
+We work with people at all levels of artistic ability facilitating quality artistic production to raise the voices of those who have stories to tell.
+Our projects are rooted in the notion that it’s not just telling your story that’s important, but being listened to.

 We can also simply help you or your community group gain confidence about communicating through images, words, and performance.
 We use a variety of materials and methods.
 Just ask.
 We will carefully build your activity around your own needs and ambitions.